 Target Value = 50% of the Value of the Asset (V) + 50% of the Peer Price

+Your Target Value depends half on the value of the asset (V) and half on your “peer price.”
 The value of the asset (V) is randomly determined and may vary for each decision problem.
 The "peer price" is calculated as the average of your two group members' guesses of their own target values.

-Your Target Value depends half on the value of the asset (V) and half on your “peer price.”

-You can maximize your potential payoff in each round by correctly predicting the value of the asset (V) and the peer price and valuing them equally.}
+You can maximize your potential payoff in each round by correctly predicting the value of the asset (V) and the peer price and valuing them equally.

 (Block Button: Learn more about V)

-(Repeat exactly the same instructions for V and signals)
+(Programing instructions: Please repeat exactly the same instructions for V and signals as in Stage 0)

 Asset value V